Chandrababu-Namani/Login-Page-HTML-CSS-JS/README.md

-# Simple Login Page with HTML, CSS, and JavaScript
+# Login Page with HTML, CSS, and JavaScript
 This project is a simple and responsive login page created using HTML, CSS, and JavaScript.
 It's designed for web developers looking for a clean and customizable login page template.

 ## Demo